Great Schools, Great Merit Scholarships

 - Merit awards range from $2,000 to $64,000 over four years

 - A number of merit scholarship programs are offered, including several specific to the arts (look under “Academic Merit Awards/Scholarships”)

-- Link: Merit scholarships at NYU (the list is a mix of merit and need-based programs)
+- NYU offers a mix of merit and need-based programs for students

 - The Rensselaer Medal Scholarship is a 4-year, minimum $15,000 per year merit scholarship